ajstewart/racs-historical-transients/PIPELINE.md

 * **Inflated convolved flux error:** This means that the convolved ASKAP flux has been artificially inflated such that the source is now above the SUMSS detection limit when it really shouldn't have been seen.
 * **Large island source:** In either the convolved or non-convolved island catalogue the componenet is a member of an island with 3 or more components.
 * **Likely artefact (bright source):** The crossmatch is less than 10 arcminutes away from a previously defined bright source in the SUMSS or NVSS data.
 Bright sources are determined by being more than two standarded deviations away from the median of the flux distribution of the entire catalogue.
+* **Likely bright extended structure:** The source in question has a signal to noise > 50 in the ASKAP image.
 * **Likely double/multi source:** There is a source within 2.5 x 45 arcsec of the crossmatched source in question (convolved catalogue if used).

 ## Other Flags